How to tow a RIB – Part 2

-Part 2 of our Towing Your Rib Guide gives you a handy checklist to run through before your journey starts.
-Do these regularly to prevent hassles getting to and from the water.
+Part 2 of Guide covers how to tow a RIB and includes a handy checklist to run through before your journey starts.
+Do these regularly to prevent hassles getting to and from the water!

-Plus there’s some useful tips on driving with your trailer.
+Plus there’s some essential tips on driving with your trailer.

 - Check the brakes will be able to safely bring the vehicle and trailer to a halt